fedex1/Google-Classroom-Apps-Script-Summary-Tool-using-Google-Sheets/README.md

 OR

-If you deploy it as a web app and run as the user option is selected and the user accepts the permissions then anyone can use it.
+If you deploy it as a web app and the "run as the user option" is selected and the user accepts the permissions then anyone can use it.

 See https://vanburen.brooklyncoop.org/google-classroom-history for an example of a deployed running application.